 Step 1.
 Secure a Comprehensive Set of Project Management Templates

 When you begin cobbling together project management templates from varying sources, you may inadvertently create gaps in your project planning.
-Remember, it’s far easier to remove subsidiary management plans and project documents from a comprehensive set of templates than it is to identify gaps and develop the plans and project documents you need.
+Remember, it’s easier to remove subsidiary management plans and project documents from a comprehensive set of templates than it is to identify gaps and develop the plans and project documents you need.

 A comprehensive set of Project Management templates will save you time.